Summerville police officers hand-deliver a basketball hoop to a community who had theirs stolen

-One mother, Kim Secrist, tells News 2 that playing basketball kept the youth in the neighborhood entertained and out of trouble.
-She was sad to see the hoop had been stolen, last week.
+One mother, Kim Secrist, told News 2 that playing basketball kept the youth in the neighborhood entertained and out of trouble.
+She was sad to see the hoop had been stolen last week.

-Today, thanks to the Summerville Police Department, the community’s loss was short lived after several officers swooped in with a very special gift, a new basketball hoop.
+On Sunday, thanks to the Summerville Police Department, the community’s loss was short-lived after several officers swooped in with a very special gift: a new basketball hoop.

 “We as a team collectively got together and donated this basketball ring,” Lt.
 Ken Driscoll, Summerville Police Department, said.